Andrearusso01/Final_project_RL/README.md

 ```
 In order to do the control vision:
 Open rqt -> /iiwa_camera/image_raw.
-Run the kdl node:
+Run the kdl node.
 ```
 ros2 launch ros2_kdl_package launching.launch.py ctrl:=vision
 ```
 Set the rqt topic to /aruco_single/result.
-Run the client node
+Run the client node for the autonomous pick and place.
 ```
 ros2 run ros2_kdl_package ros2_kdl_node_client
 ```